ElenaIbr/Sunscreen/README.md

 - implement forecast for 3 days
 - repeat notifications several times a day if needed
 - implement logic about skin type and age

+- move UI and dependencies to separate modules
+- update API to get forecats for several days